-Throughout the years, Alejandro Colucci has created close to a thousand illustrations worldwide.
+Throughout the years, Alejandro Colucci has created over one thousand illustrations worldwide.

 The majority of which can be found in the book covers of Publishers based around multiple countries, such as Penguin Random House, Orbit, Walker Books, Angry Robot, Daw Books, Festa Verlag, Gollancz, Permuted Press, Robert Laffont, Piemme, Planeta, Valdemar, Quercus, RBA, Simon & Schuster, Tor, Solaris, Orion, Panini, Amazon / 47th North, Forge, Del Rey, Ballantine, Scholastic, Titan, Easton Press, Glénat, Printed in Blood, Skyhorse, White Wolf, Taschen and MacMillan.

 Despite his extensive work on literary fields like historical or urban fiction, worldwide recognition comes from the themes of Fantasy, Horror and Science Fiction.
 The list of authors displaying Alejandro's work is notable and vast: Anne Rice, Robin Hobb, Mario Puzo, H.G.
 Wells, Ursula K. Le Guin, Andrzej Sapkowski, William Gibson, Clive Barker, J.G.
 Ballard, Edgar Allan Poe, Robert Louis Stevenson, Steven Erikson, etc.

 His creative ability has also reached the world of music, film and theatre.

 In 2014, Polka Theatre commissioned him the creation of the poster for the play Peter Pan.

 In 2016, he created the artwork of the album Déjà Vu by prog-rock band Bad Dreams.